rishabhbajpai2000/Analysis_Chat_Data/README.md

 # More ideas to implement
-- [ ] who is the most emoji person in the group
+- [ ] who is the most emoji person in the group.
+    - [ ] calculate the number of emoji for each user of the group
+    - [ ] then compare for who has highest score among them
+    - [ ] then declare the winner among them.
-- [ ] somewhat difficult but how did the mood of the group changed, can check with emoji
+- [ ] Evaluate the average mood of the group with the help of smillies used
+    - [ ] give a sentiment value of zero to one to every emoji
+    - [ ] evaluate the total sentiment score for the day, then devide it by the total number of emojis used on that day
+    - [ ] plot a time varying graph of the same